China Ancient Trip, Day 11: Beijing

 Add caption

-The Suzhou River, also called as Back Lake located near to the North Gate.
+The Suzhou River, also called Back Lake, is located near the North Gate.

-We had a lunch before Rose left us at the hotel's lobby, remarked that the tour has ended up.
+We had lunch before Rose left us at the hotel's lobby and remarked that the tour had ended.
 It was time to go back home.

-Exploring new places on my own are always been my travel preference.
+Exploring new places on my own has always been my travel preference.
 But this time we opted for guided tours for the trip in Xi'an and Beijing.
-The decision we made, just to make sure that we experience the best, under the expertise hands.
+The decision we made was just to make sure that we experience the best under the hands of expertise.
 We have just enough time for the two cities, other than the urban city of Hong Kong, surrounded by monuments from thousands of years ago.
 It’s as if you can touch the spirit of China.
-Yet, hope that we can visit other cities of this big country, soon....
+Yet, hope that we can visit other cities of this big country soon....

 Comments